I7-Examples/The-Reliques-of-Tolti-Aph/docs/source.txt

 To tidy the labyrinth for a fresh quest:
 	now the branch is almost too high;
 	now Terra Incognita is open;
-	repeat with maze area running through labyrinth rooms begin;
-		if the maze area is not the Hedge Archway begin;
-			change the grid position of the maze area to <0,0,0>;
+	repeat with maze area running through labyrinth rooms: unless the maze area is the Hedge Archway: change the grid position of the maze area to <0,0,0>;
 			now the maze area is unvisited;
-			repeat with trinket running through things in the maze area begin;
-				if the trinket is not a backdrop and the trinket is not the player, move the trinket to Terra Incognita;
+			repeat with trinket running through things in the maze area: if the trinket is not a backdrop and the trinket is not the player, move the trinket to Terra Incognita;
 				if the trinket is a person, restore the health of the trinket;
-			end repeat;
-		end if;
-	end repeat;
 	remove Eurydice from play;
 	restore the labyrinth to its virgin state;
-	if the location is not the Hedge Archway, move the player to the Hedge Archway;
+	unless the location is the Hedge Archway, move the player to the Hedge Archway;
 	decrease the permanent strength of the player by 1;
 	restore the health of the player.